Habits of Financially Savvy People

 1. Live within your means

-We can all agree it's fun to drive the latest car, especially if the lease or loan payments are within your budget.
+A financially savvy person also lives within their monthly income by finding cost-effective alternatives to necessities.
+For example, we can all agree it's fun to drive the latest car, especially if the lease or loan payments are within your budget.
 But if you're concerned with your long-term finances, we recommend opting for a car you can buy with cash, or less luxurious vehicles you can pay off more quickly.
 That might mean selecting a model that's a year or two old, as new cars depreciate when you drive them off the dealer's lot.

 The same goes for purchasing a house.
 Just because you qualify for a higher loan does not mean that you are obligated to use the full amount.
 Try finding a mortgage level that allows you to continue saving for future goals, which might be an early retirement or funding college for the kids or grandkids.2.
 Look for deals

 People with growing bank accounts still know how to splurge, whether that means going on a luxurious vacation or fine dining but you don't have to pay full price to get the best experience.
 To continue to save money wisely and set yourself apart as a financially savvy spender is planning for a splurge by looking ahead for savings opportunities.
 Perhaps that means vacationing in the off-season when rates are lower, or renting a house at your destination and cooking for yourself instead of dining out at every meal.
 It is possible to attend popular concerts, performances, and amusement parks while still saving through discounts and coupons.
 Or, you can be financially savvy by avoiding premiums for services that are available for free.
 Try keeping your money in high-interest savings accounts to offer better returns without the associated fees.